 for music synthesizers.

-Please also note that there have been many variations of this PCB, and I no longer have copies of the artwork of the older variations.
+Please also note that there have been many variations of this PCB, and we no longer have copies of the artwork of the older variations.
 The variations are minor.
-I have no doubt there will be more variations as the module continues to evolve.

 A little on how it works:

 The schematic of the VCO.
 Click here for a larger version of this diagram.

 Take the time to look at the ASM-1 page where you will find suggested alternates for various components such as the dual transistor and the FET.